siran/writing/posts/Purpose vs. Randomness.md

 technological, and non-biological systems.

-## 9. Conclusion
+## Conclusion

-Acausal Focus is not a metaphor.
+Acausal Purpose is not a metaphor.
 It is a measurable invariant with a sharp probabilistic boundary.

 Purpose is not intent.
 Purpose is **structure that survives where it should